 It is important that you do not just fire it up, or you will blow potentially hantavirus infected mouse poop around the inside of the BBQ (and then out the exhaust).

-Some people have suggested that turning the BBQ on to high temperature would just kill everything.
+Some people have suggested that turning the BBQ on to a high temperature would just kill everything.

 I disagree.
 Turning the BBQ on before you wipe down mouse poop will cause poop dust to be caught up in the convective currents.